vectara/vectara-docs/www/docs/api-jumpstart.md

 	  // More results....
 ```

-The API provides the following response:
+The example API call provides the following response:

-"Employee Handbook PTO is 20 days a year for all new employees. <b>Employees
+_"Employee Handbook PTO is 20 days a year for all new employees. <b>Employees
 earn more vacation days per year of service up to 5 extra days.</b>
-Example: Once you begin your 5th year, you now have 25 vacation days."
+Example: Once you begin your 5th year, you now have 25 vacation days."_

+Let's take a look at some other API calls that you can make.

 ## Upload a file to the index

-Since you already created an index, you can upload a new file with
+If you want to add a file to an existing index, you can upload a new file with
 a simple POST request.

 You need to input the following information:

-* customer_id
+* `customer_id`
-* API Key
+* `x-api-key`
-* corpus_id
+* `corpus_id`
 * File name
-* Path to file
+* Path to the file

-In this example, you have a local rtf file that you want to upload to corpus 1.
+In this example, you have a local `.rtf` file that you want to upload to
+index 1, which is `corpus_id` = 1.

 ### Example curl command